Codecademy/docs/content/general/concepts/cyberattack/cyberattack.md

 There are several types of cyber attacks.
 Some of the most common include:

-- Malwares that can either install and go unnoticed (spyware) or hijack entire systems (randomware).
+- Malware that can either install and go unnoticed (spyware) or hijack entire systems (ransomware).
 - Phishing scams where an email, text, or link could trick a user into sharing sensitive, private information.
 - A "man-in-the-middle" attack involving the attacker intercepting a connection between mutliple users.
-- Distributed Denial of Service (DDoS) attacks that overload a system's resources and bandwith.
+- Distributed Denial of Service (DDoS) attacks that overload a system's resources and bandwidth.
 - SQL injections that corrupt and collect data from servers and databases.
 - Zero-day vulnerabilities that exploit software vulnerabilities before they're patched.
 - DNS tunneling that hides and removes the data of other programs in DNS queries and responses without being detected.